harsh07may/yeet-code/README.md

-# Yeetcode - A unserious code judge
+# Yeetcode - An unserious code judge

 ---

-> [!DISCLAIMER]
+> [!IMPORTANT]
-> Do not pollute this project with AI generated code for business logic.
+> Open to contributions but please do not pollute business logic with AI generated code. :`)

 A playful coding platform for unserious programmers.
 A question bank with thousands of programming questions; users can write, compile and submit code against test cases and get results.
 User submitted code needs to be persisted.